I54: Construction

 Construction started on site in 2011, with MOOG fully operational on site by the start of 2012.
 The Aerospace company makes flight controls and spent £15 million to move from its current location, to the i54 South Staffordshire development.
 The company hopes to safeguard 400 jobs with its relocation.
 Laboratory firm Eurofins also moved into the development and was fully operational by 2012.

 On the 16 January 2019, permission was granted for a 60 acre expansion to the i54 Business Park to the west of the existing park towards Pendeford Hall Lane.
 The new extension will also be accessible from the M54 Junction 2.
+This new link road was allocated the number A4510 upon completion.

 Enterprise zone

 The i54 South Staffordshire site is the largest of the 19 sites which make up the Black Country Enterprise Zone, which has 5 sites in Wolverhampton and 14 in Darlaston, Walsall.
 The creation of the zone for the Black Country was announced on 23 March 2011 by Chancellor George Osborne.
 Enterprise zone status speeds up the process of allowing companies to re-locate to the site and encourages it with tax breaks.